DrWarpMan/dynamic-banner/README.md

 ```bash
 cp config.default.js config.js
 ```
-and edit the config afterwards to your needs.
+and edit it to your needs afterwards.

 Run
 -